leanprover-community/blog/posts/mathlib-reviewer-bootcamp.md

 # Socializing

 The bootcamp included participants from many different backgrounds, whether mathematical or cultural.
 It was wonderful getting to know everyone.
 Additionally, most of the participants were early career researchers (mostly graduate students) which gave the workshop a relaxed atmosphere and made for a unique networking opportunity.
-We got to know the other particpants both as researchers and as people while walking together around the city, getting lunch and dinner together and doing a movie night.
+We got to know the other participants both as researchers and as people while walking together around the city, getting lunch and dinner together and doing a movie night.
 For our conference dinner, we even got to be the last ever customers at a local Chinese place.

 # Conclusion